About these scams

 If you have identified adware as the culprit behind the redirects, you need to get rid of it.
 To uninstall “Congratulations, you have won” scam adware, you have two options.
 If you wish to do everything yourself, you can follow the provided instructions below this article.
 It may take some time but you should be able to get rid of the infection.
 If you would prefer automatic elimination, obtain anti-spyware software and have it take care of everything.

-Download Removal Toolto remove “Congratulations, you have won” scamUse our recommended removal tool to uninstall “Congratulations, you have won” scam.
+Download Removal Toolto scan for “Congratulations, you have won” scamUse our recommended removal tool to scan for “Congratulations, you have won” scam.
 Trial version of WiperSoft provides detection of computer threats like “Congratulations, you have won” scam and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 While the creators of MalwareBytes anti-malware have not been in this business for long time, they make up for it with their enthusiastic approach.
 Statistic from such websites like CNET shows that th ...